 Another important element is a variety of access levels.
 Let’s say that you have four speakers invited, they all need some sort of access to upload their content and present.
 You don't give them all admin access - customer lists, analytics, etc. - or access to your entire webinar.
 You might consider giving them restricted access, which would allow them to use only the features that they need, without interfering with the rest of the webinar’s content.

 Your webinar’s life shouldn't be over once the live event is over.
-Webinars are evergreen content, and you should leverage your them out with thee live event to maximize your ROI.
+Webinars are evergreen content, and you should leverage them out with the live event to maximize your ROI.

 When considering a new webinar platform, make sure you know whether they offer access to your webinar once it’s over, with specific attention to on-demand availability.
 Does on-demand cost more?
-Can you run schedule replay?
-If you’re planning a series of events, a personalized channel with references to all your events might be a great idea for better engagement.
+Can you run simulive?
+If you’re planning a series of events, a personalized channel or webinar library with references to all your events might be a great idea for better engagement.

 Support, both technical and otherwise, is essential, especially when you start using a new product.
 Make sure you ask about what kind of webinar support your new provider can offer you and what is included in your quote.
 Do you get email support?
 An account manager?
 It’s good to know, so you can plan accordingly.